terminalcloud/apps/docs/xfce.md

 ### General Usage:
-- Spin up a new Terminal container based on this snap.
+- Spin up a new Terminal Terminal based on this snap.
 - A configuration script will ask for your ssh public key, change the root password.
-- It will also tell you which command you should execute to start the ssh tunnel between your computer and the terminal container.
+- It will also tell you which command you should execute to start the ssh tunnel between your computer and the terminal Terminal.
 - Go back to your computer, open a terminal tab (command line) and execute the command provided to start the ssh tunnel.
-If everything is well configured, you will see the command prompt of your terminal container.
+If everything is well configured, you will see the command prompt of your terminal Terminal.
 - Select your favorite remote desktop client and connect to localhost using the default port (3389).
 [In linux you just can execute `rdesktop localhost`]
 - Login with root and the password that you just configured in the Terminal command line.